Real Madrid transfers: Jesus Vallejo joins Wolves on loan | Goal.com

 Wolves finished seventh in the Premier League last season and conceded 46 goals - a better defensive record than both Manchester United and Arsenal, who finished above them.

-They are also hoping to qualify for the Europa League group stages, with their qualifying campaign having got underway with a 2-0 win over Crusaders in the second qualifying round.
+They are also hoping to reach the Europa League group stages, with their qualifying campaign having got underway with a 2-0 win over Crusaders in the second qualifying round.

 Introducing our first new face of the summer! #WelcomeVallejo— Wolves (@Wolves) July 27, 2019